MRO Electric repairs CNCs, PLCs, Servo/Spindle Drives, Motors, Amplifiers, VFDs, HMIs, and more, most of which can be repaired in only 3-5 days.

 Our certified technicians use rigorous testing procedures to ensure your parts are restored to fully functioning condition.
-Our team proudly stands behind all repairs by providing a minimum 12-month warranty.
+Our team proudly stands behind all repairs by providing a minimum 2 year warranty.

 Our technicians have vast experience with most manufacturers and models.
 In addition to this A03B-0815-C001 we also repair drives, motors, PLCs and more, so if you don’t see the model you need, please contact us.

 If you are interested in getting credit for your faulty A03B-0815-C001, just let us know and we can issue you an RMA to send it in as an exchange.
 Our exchange program provides you with savings and keeps us stocked for the next time you need anything.

 This product weighs 1lb.
 Want it shipped tomorrow?

 Ask about exchanging your faulty A03B-0815-C001 for credit when ordering from MRO Electric

 This type 2 reference I/O module from FANUC has 24 inputs and 16 outputs with 5 connectors (JD1B, JD1A, CA101, JA3 and CB161).
 Source 24V DC 1.7 Amp.
 Source I/P Supply, Per DI=24V DC 7.3mA, Per DO=24V DC 0.2Amp.